Steellow/mysli-flutter/README.md

 ## Architecture

+- State management: **Bloc**
+  - All blocs/cubits have HydratedMixin to persist state
+    - HydratedMixin uses Hive underhood thus should be super fast
-- Cubits
+  - Different cubits:
-  - Itemlist_cubit
+    - **Itemlist_cubit**
       - Holds list of Item objcts
       - This is the main cubit which remembers current items in list
-    - Has HydratedMixin to persist state
-  - Itemarchive_cubit
+    - **Itemarchive_cubit**
       - Holds list of ArchivedItems objects
       - List of all items ever added to the list
       - Item suggestions are fetched from here when typing on the bottom bar
       - ArchivedItems can be deleted by long-pressing the suggestion
+- Models
+  - **Item**
+    - Regular, single item in the list
+  - **ArchivedItem**
+    - Items which have been added to the list at some point
+    - Stores name and category
+    - Are converted to regular items when added to list

 ## Stuff I've learned